Abhac786/Apparel_Product_Recommendation/README.md

 Extracts apparel details from amazon api and recommends similar products using nltk and keras
 ![](images/recommendation.jpg)
-## DOMAIN BACKGROUND
+## OVERVIEW
 Personalized product recommendations are the alternative way of navigating through the online shop.
 More people find products they need.
 Even if they didn’t think of them.
 Build a recommendation engine which suggests similar products to the given product in any e-commerce websites ex.
 Amazon.com, myntra.com etc.
-In this project we are extracting the json file for over 180,000 apparels images and recommend similar apparels using content based search.
+<br> In this project we used Amazon’s Product Advertising API to obtain the data in a policy complaint manner, and we acquired data for 1,83,000 products.For each product we obtained Image-url, Title, price etc.For this project we primarily focussed on Women’s Apparel data.
+Amazon’s Product Advertising API can be used to extract data for other products as well.
 ## PROBLEM STATEMENT
 Given a json file for extracting the 180k apparel images from amazon.com we need to recommend the similar apparel based on the document id i.e product id and number of apparels to be recommended at a time.
 Each of those images will be recommended based on following fields: